Donations for Hay

 Pasture grazing and wild forage is the natural diet during the summer months.

-The Llama Sanctuary requires between 30,000 and 40,000lbs of hay every year, costing approximately $5500 to $6500.
+The Llama Sanctuary feeds between 50,000 and 60,000lbs of hay every year.

 Your donations help enormously!
 The Llama Sanctuary receives no regular funding from any government department or organization.
 Every penny has to be found by working, by donations or by getting on our knees and begging.